Which of the following gases will ignite at the lowest concentrat... | Study Prep in Pearson+

 1

-Understand that the question is about the minimum concentration of a gas in air required for it to ignite, which relates to the concept of the Lower Explosive Limit (LEL) or Lower Flammability Limit (LFL).
-This is the lowest concentration of a gas or vapor in air capable of producing a flash of fire in presence of an ignition source.

-Recall that gases like Nitrogen (N_2), Carbon dioxide (CO_2), and Oxygen (O_2) are not flammable.
-Nitrogen and carbon dioxide are inert or non-flammable gases, and oxygen supports combustion but does not ignite itself.
+Recall or look up the typical LEL values for each gas: Methane (CH_4), Hydrogen (H_2), Carbon monoxide (CO), and Ammonia (NH_3).
+These values are usually expressed as a percentage by volume in air.

+Compare the LEL values for each gas.
+The gas with the lowest LEL will ignite at the lowest concentration because it requires less gas mixed with air to become flammable.

-Recognize that Hydrogen (H_2) is a highly flammable gas with a very low LEL, meaning it can ignite at very low concentrations in air compared to other gases.
+Note that Hydrogen (H_2) has a very low LEL, meaning it can ignite at very low concentrations compared to the other gases listed.

-Compare the flammability properties of the gases: since N_2 and CO_2 are non-flammable and O_2 is an oxidizer, Hydrogen (H_2) will ignite at the lowest concentration in air among the options given.
+Conclude that since Hydrogen has the lowest LEL among the options, it will ignite at the lowest concentration in air.

-Conclude that the key to answering this question is understanding the flammability and explosive limits of gases, and knowing that Hydrogen has a much lower ignition concentration than the others listed.

 Watch next